 The work of these fine people is wise, beneficent, and necessary.
 This is especially true in the informing of public policy and acknowledging the importance of the group.
 Our motive here is much simpler.
 We hope to help a single addict stop suffering.

-We’ll begin with a look at the long-terms effects of heroin on the user’s body.
+We’ll begin with a look at the long-term effects of heroin on the user’s body.
 Obviously, even a few uses can lead to the following difficulties:

 - Rapid increase of tolerance